 Project

 Once a project has been created, there are different views that a user can interact with.
-In the main view, a user is able to see the definition of the project, and what each of the tasks, labels, and instructions are for the project.
+In the main view, a user is able to see the definition of the project, and each its tasks, labels, and instructions.

 Source: Scale AI

-Under the batches view, a user is able to see the in-progress batches of data that are to be annotated, or completed.
-The labelers refer to those who have been assigned the task, and it can be to a group, or an individual user, which is dependent on the admin’s configuration.
+Under the batches view, a user is able to see the in-progress batches of data that are to be annotated or completed.
+The labelers refer to those who have been assigned the task, a group or an individual user, depending on the task configuration.
 The percentage completed refers to the number of tasks that are done, this can be expanded to individual tasks to be addressed.

 Source: Scale AI

-The quality lab is a way to evaluate the taskers for their accuracy and view other statistics of the tasks they are handling.
-There are a few ways to audit these tasks: individually, or within a date range.
-An admin can also set up training tasks which can be used to help onboard to the project prior to starting labeling.
+The quality lab is a way to evaluate tasker accuracy and view other task-related statistics.
+Tasks can be audited individually or within a date range.
+An admin can also set up training tasks which can be used to help onboard onto the project.

 Source: Scale AI